ices-eg/wg_MGWG/stock-recruitment/README.md

   * Noel Cadigan - provide code for SR with ar1 process on parameters (for external fitting)
   * Tim Miller - WHAM, ...
   * Vanessa Trijoulet - output summarization, ...

+* We have conducted a followup call.
+See minutes file.